 Directed by versatile veteran William Wyler, The Big Country (1958) is a solid – if a tad overlong – Western boasting a mostly first-rate cast: in addition to Simmons, there are Gregory Peck, Carroll Baker, Charles Bickford, and Best Supporting Actor Oscar winner Burl Ives.
 Ah, and Charlton Heston, too.
 But no cast is perfect.

 3:00 AM THE HAPPY ENDING (1969) A middle-aged woman leaves her husband and children in search of herself.
-Dir.: Richard Brooks Cast: Jean Simmons, John Forsythe, Shirley Jones.
+Director: Richard Brooks Cast: Jean Simmons, John Forsythe, Shirley Jones.
 Color.
 112 mins.
 Letterbox Format

 6:45 AM THE BIG COUNTRY (1958) Feuding families vie for water rights in the old West.
-Dir.: William Wyler Cast: Gregory Peck, Jean Simmons, Carroll Baker.
+Director: William Wyler Cast: Gregory Peck, Jean Simmons, Carroll Baker.
 Color.
 167 min.
 Letterbox Format

 Turner Classic Movies website.